renishya7/portfolio-website/content/articles/style-guide/index.md

 Your style guide should be an ever-evolving one.
 Review and update regularly to ensure that it remains relevant.

-In conclusion, a style guide is essential to scale and maintain good quality documentation.
+If you think about it, a style guide is nothing but documentation of writing style decisions so that you can refer to it when needed.
+Whether you are a lone writer or a part of a team, investing time in developing a style guide is what can help you maintain quality and scale your documentation.